Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-In this project I have learned:

-✓ What component lifecycle means.
-✓ How to use the `useEffect` hook in React to perform actions when components mount, unmount, or when state changes.
-✓ How to call APIs from React and put the data into state.
+Web app built in React with useEffect hooks to perform actions when components mount, unmount, or when state changes.
+Called APIs from React and put the data into state.
-✓ What it's like to work with an API which you both send and receive data from.

 ## The problem